 We’ve all noticed it; the icy cool breezes, the flecks of snow on the lawn, and the need for an extra layer outside.
-While we might not like to admit it, Winter is just around the corner.
-Just like you’d get your vehicle ready for the weather ahead, there are some things that homeowners can do to ensure their home doesn’t turn into an ice palace when the temperatures drop.
+So, here are 5 simple ways to winterize your northern Michigan home on a budget While we might not like to admit it, Winter is just around the corner.
+Just as you would prepare your vehicle for the weather, homeowners can prepare their homes to avoid turning into an ice palace when the temperatures drop.

-Getting your home ready for Winter doesn’t have to cost much, and each little improvement can help save expensive fixes and wasted energy, saving you time and money in the long-run.
+Winterizing your home doesn’t have to be expensive, and each small improvement can save you money and time in the long run.

 Here’s how you can get your Northern Michigan home in tip-top condition this Winter:

 It’s something incredibly simple but it can make a considerable difference.
-Setting your fan to rotate clockwise will help redistribute the warm air near the ceiling back down to the main living space, making full use of the existing heat in your home.
-This small difference can save up to 15% on your home heating costs –for free.
+In addition, setting your fan to rotate clockwise will help redistribute the warm air near the ceiling back down to the main living space, making full use of the existing heat in your home.
+However, this small difference can save up to 15% on your home heating costs –for free.

-Most new homes come with a good amount of insulation thanks to modern building codes, but older homes quite often don’t have enough insulation to really keep your home as warm as it could be.
-Experts recommend around 15-inches of insulation in the attic to get the most out of the heat in your home, which means you’ll need to spend less money on creating more heat to replace it as it’s lost.
+Modern building codes require most new homes to have adequate insulation, but older homes often lack adequate insulation to keep you warm.
+In addition, experts recommend around 15 inches of attic insulation to get the most out of your home’s heat, saving you money on creating more heat to replace it as it’s lost.

-If there’s no one in your home for a period of time each day, is there really a need to keep it warm?
-A programmable thermostat will effortlessly maintain a comfortable temperature when you’re in the home and hold off on heating it when you’re away or sleeping.
-High-tech thermostats like Nest and Eco-Bee have advanced features, including movement sensors to detect when you’re away and mobile apps that allow you to manage your home’s climate on the go.
+So, why keep your house warm when no one is home for a period of time each day?
+A programmable thermostat will keep your home at a comfortable temperature while you are away or sleeping.
+High-tech thermostats like Nest and Eco-Bee include movement sensors to detect when you’re away and mobile apps to control your home’s climate.